Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 Keep records during the year to prove the use of your car, truck or van, for business, especially if you also use the vehicle for personal reasons.
 When it’s time to pay taxes, you can choose to deduct your actual expenses (including gasoline, maintenance, parking, and tolls), or you can take the more straightforward route of using the IRS standard mileage rate — 54.5 cents per mile in 2018.

 Do you run part of your small business out of your home, maybe doing the books in the evenings after you’ve parked your food truck for the night?
 Or perhaps you run an entirely home-based business.
-For many self-employed individuals, it’s pretty standard to have a space at home that’s devoted to your work.
+For many self-employed individuals and sole proprietors it’s pretty standard to have a space at home that’s devoted to your work.
 The key here is the word devoted.
 Sometimes doing work on at the kitchen table while your kids do their homework doesn’t count as a home office.
-You must have a specific room that’s dedicated to being your office.
+You must have a specific room that’s dedicated to being your office in order for it to be tax deductible.

 Calculating the size of your deduction is primarily related to the amount of your home that’s used as an office.
 For example:

 We highly recommend that you read the IRS’ literature on this particular tax deduction, and/or speak with a tax professional before filing taxes with this deduction.
 It’s one of the more complicated ones available to small business owners, and there have been numerous court cases and controversies over the years.
-When dealing with the potential for a costly audit, it pays to be better safe than sorry.
+When dealing with the potential for a costly audit, it pays to be safe by consulting a professional tax preparer rather than sorry.

 If you buy new capital equipment, such as a new oven for your pizzeria, you get a depreciation tax break that lets you deduct 50 percent of your costs upon purchase.
 However, pay attention to an upcoming change: The bonus depreciation small business deduction drops to 40 percent in 2018, and it sunsets in 2019 — something to keep in mind as you plan for new equipment purchases in the next few years.